Bipolar Disorder

 Community and connection are vital to the healing process at Wood Dragon Inn.
 Our holistic residential treatment program in California fosters a supportive and inclusive environment where residents can build meaningful relationships with peers who understand their struggles.
 Group therapy sessions, communal activities, and social events allow individuals to share their experiences, gain support, and develop a sense of belonging.

-6. Family Involvement
+6. Family Support & Involvement

 We also recognize the importance of involving family members in the treatment process.
 Our treatment team is passionate about working with family members and coordinating treatment that is designed to help loved ones understand bipolar disorder, learn effective communication strategies, and develop skills to support their family member’s recovery journey.
 We aim to strengthen family relationships and create a supportive network for long-term recovery by fostering a collaborative approach unique to each resident’s situation.